federico-bassi/cats_dogs_image_classification/README.md

 # cats_dogs_image_classification
-This repository contains the code and the report for the Cats and Dogs images classification project.
+This repository contains the code and the report for the Cats and Dogs images classification project, developed for the course in Machine Learning.